Heroic Old-School Roleplaying

 • Additionally, characters may carry a number of packed items up to their Strength (STR), to a minimum of 7.

-• Leather armor counts as 1 item, mail counts as 2 items, plate counts as 3 items.
+• Leather armor (with or without studs) counts as 1 item, chain mail and half plate each count as 2 items, and full plate counts as 3 items.

 • 2-handed weapons count as 2 items.